 Frank Yamada, director of the Association of Theological Schools, says he thrives on change

-“On the hospice side, it’s allowing someone to transfer with grace and gratitude into another stage of life,” Yamada, executive director of the Association of Theological Schools and the former president of McCormick Theological Seminary, said Wednesday during a Facebook Live event hosted by the Rev. Dr. Lee Hinson-Hasty, senior director of Theological Funds Development for the Presbyterian Foundation’s Theological Education Fund.
-“As a midwife, it’s supporting something new in that liminal space between life and death, and that’s birth.”
+“On the hospice side, it’s allowing someone to transfer with grace and gratitude into another state of life,” Yamada, executive director of the Association of Theological Schools and the former president of McCormick Theological Seminary, said during a recent Facebook Live event hosted by the Rev. Dr. Lee Hinson-Hasty, senior director of Theological Funds Development for the Presbyterian Foundation’s Theological Education Fund.
+“As a midwife, it’s supporting something new in that liminal space between life and death, and that’s birth.